top of page

 Disclaimer: The views and opinions expressed in this program are those of the speaker(s) and do not necessarily reflect the views or positions of CAPA.

-Prerequisites: Open to students, grads, members, and the general public
+Prerequisites: Open to all CAPA members, students, and graduates

 Course size: Open enrollment